-For clarity, let’s split the damage caused by plastic waste in two sections:
+For clarity, let’s split the damage caused by plastic waste into two sections:

-- Large amounts of plastic trash end up in the oceans, affecting all life on earth. [see next chapter]
+- Large amounts of plastic trash end up in the oceans, affecting all life on earth.
+Causes of this pollution can be roughly divided in [A]landfills (or lack thereof), [B]microfibers, [C]microbeads.
+All of these causes are further described in the next chapter.

 - Plastic food containers (including BPA-free ones) possibly disrupt our endoctrine (hormonal) systems.
 This could cause a wide range of serious health problems, especially for babies and children.
 Read more about this at: [WebMD] [Wikipedia: Endocrine Disruptor] [Huffington Post (2015)] [Mother Jones (2014)] [National Geographic (2008)]